Vice Provost for Diversity and Inclusion and Strategic University Initiatives205 Administration Building

 Athens, Ga.
 30602-1685

 Amstutz works directly with the Office of the President and the Office of the Senior Vice President for Academic Affairs and Provost to ensure that institutional academic programs and policies reflect the goals, aspirations, and mission of the institution.
-She oversees a variety of academic initiatives, including the Women’s Leadership Fellows Program, the SEC Academic Leadership Development Program, and Phi Beta Kappa.
+She leads the Office of Academic Programs, which oversees a variety of academic initiatives, including the Women’s Leadership Fellows Program, the SEC Academic Leadership Development Program, and Phi Beta Kappa.
 She chairs the Honorary Degree Committee and co-chairs UGA’s Commencement Committee.
 She is responsible for UGA's Signature Lectures, including the Charter Lectures and Founders Day Lecture.
 She also coordinates the selection process for major academic awards administered by the Provost’s Office, including the Josiah Meigs Distinguished Teaching Professorships.
 Her current biographical summary is here.

 Sarah F. Covert